 Recovery to Practice (RTP)

-RTP is a five-year initiative to promote recovery-based principles and practices for psychologists and students.
+RTP is an initiative to promote recovery-based principles and practices for psychologists and students.

 What Is Mental Health Recovery?